Heterotic Warm Inflation: Dissipation terms in heterotic string compactification

-As already shown in ref. \cite{Laine:2021ego} and also discussed in ref. \cite{DeRocco:2021rzv}, dissipative processes involving the gauge particles tend to thermalize fast, with a rate $\Gamma \sim 10 N^2 \alpha^2 T$, where $\alpha=g^2/(4\pi)$ is the Yang-Mills coupling, which is larger than the Hubble rate, i.e., $\Gamma>H$.
-The parameter space where this happens turns out also to be the one leading to the WI regime~\cite{Berera:2008ar,Bastero-Gil:2009sdq, Kamali:2023lzq}, $T>H$.
+As already shown in ref.~\cite{Laine:2021ego} and also discussed in ref. \cite{DeRocco:2021rzv}, dissipative processes involving the gauge particles tend to thermalize fast, with a rate $\Gamma \sim 10 N^2 \alpha^2 T$, where $\alpha=g^2/(4\pi)$ is the Yang-Mills coupling, which is larger than the Hubble rate, i.e., $\Gamma>H$.
+The parameter space where this happens also turns out to be the one leading to the WI regime\footnote{Note that the condition $\Gamma/H> 1$ implies that $\Gamma/H \sim 10 N^2 \alpha^2 T/H > 1$, or, equivalently, $T/H \gtrsim 1/(10 N^2 \alpha)$.
+In all of our numerical examples considered in the next section we used $N=3$ and $\alpha=0.1$.
+Thermalization in all of our examples then requires $T/H \gtrsim 1.1$.
+Note that WI itself is defined by having $T/H > 1$ and $T/H$ tends to increase in general in WI~\cite{Berera:2008ar,BasteroGil:2009ec, Kamali:2023lzq}.
+This ensures that $\Gamma/H > 1$ also holds throughout the WI numerical examples studied here. }.
 This allows us to treat the gauge field averages in (\ref{eqchi}) and (\ref{eqphi}) as ensemble averages over an approximated equilibrium state, which also holds true if the scalar fields are slowly moving.
 The field averages can then be viewed as describing the response of the system to the small time variation of the scalar fields and we can use a standard linear response theory expansion for them~\cite{Berera:2004kc}, such that

 and